rosell-dk/js-expression/README.md

 ### Expression
 Pulls it all together.
-It takes care of parsing before evaluating and makes sure not to parse again upon subsequent evaluations (when variables are supported, it will not be necessary to do a reparse in order to reevaluate with new values)
+It takes care of parsing before evaluating and makes sure not to parse again upon subsequent evaluations.